mattmassicotte/Empire/Sources/Empire/Empire.docc/DataModeling.md

 Conceptually, you can think of each record as being split into two components: the "index key" and "fields".

 The "index key" component is the **only** means of retrieving data efficiently.
-It is **not possible** to run queries against values fields without doing a full scan of the data.
+It is **not possible** to run queries against non-key fields without doing a full scan of the data.
 This makes index keys a critical part of your design.

 Consider the following record definition.
 It has a composite key, defined by the two arguments to the `@IndexKeyRecord` macro.